grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 }
 ```

-If no custom handler is provided, the default stream error handler
-will include any gRPC error attributes (code, message, detail messages),
-if the error being reported includes them.
-If the error does not have
-these attributes, a gRPC code of `Unknown` (2) is reported.
+If no custom handler is provided, the default stream error handler will include any gRPC error attributes (code, message, detail messages), if the error being reported includes them.
+If the error does not have these attributes, a gRPC code of `Unknown` (2) is reported.

 ## Routing Error handler

-To override the error behavior when `*runtime.ServeMux` was not
-able to serve the request due to routing issues, use the `runtime.WithRoutingErrorHandler` option.
+To override the error behavior when `*runtime.ServeMux` was not able to serve the request due to routing issues, use the `runtime.WithRoutingErrorHandler` option.

 This will configure all HTTP routing errors to pass through this error handler.
-Default behavior is to map HTTP error codes to gRPC errors.
+The default behavior is to map HTTP error codes to gRPC errors.

 HTTP statuses and their mappings to gRPC statuses: